sumirer/MenuGUI/README.md

 Test Server
 -----------
-you can test this plugin in server..<br>
+you can use this plugin in server..<br>

 IP: **jamworld.cn**